vatsa709/vuln-pipeline/README.md

 * **Containerized Scanner**: Runs ZAP in Docker (`--network=host`) for isolation.
 * **Clear Reporting**: Generates timestamped HTML reports in the `reports/` directory.
 * **Lightweight & Local**: No cloud services or external CI/CD required.

+🚀 Key Benefits

+Shift‑Left Security
+Integrates security testing into the development lifecycle—just push code to trigger scans.

+On‑Demand Control
+Start and stop the monitoring service as needed; no continuous resource usage.

+Containerized Scanning
+Leverages OWASP ZAP in Docker for isolation and easy updates.

+Extensible
+Swap or add scanners (e.g., Nikto, Nuclei) by adjusting scripts.

+Clear Reporting
+Generates human‑readable, timestamped HTML reports in reports/.

 ## 🧰 Prerequisites